OAuth2.0 authentication

 }

-//iss: use the same value that was used to create Java KeyStore file
+* iss: use the same value that was used to create the public/private keys

-sub: use the same value that was used to create Java KeyStore file
+* sub: use the same value that was used to create the public/private keys

-iat: This is the time when this JWT was created.
-This can be any value in history
+* iat: This is the time when this JWT was created (epoch)

-1. Copy the contents of a private key that was created earlier (only the part that begins and ends with "-----") and put it in the private key box in the Verify Signature section
+1. Copy the contents of the private key that was created earlier (only the part that begins and ends with "-----") and put it in the private key box in the Verify Signature section.

 2. It is also possible to verify that the public key is valid by adding public key contents to the public key box.

-You can obtain XP authorization token by making a REST API call to the /api/oauth/token endpoint.
+You can obtain the Xtremepush authorization token by making a REST API call to the /api/oauth/token endpoint.
 Make sure to add the following header to the request:

 Authorization: Bearer <jwt_token>